On affine Lusztig varieties

-Let $L$ be the field of Laurent series over an algebraically closed field (the equal characteristic case) or the fraction field of the ring of Witt vectors (the mixed characteristic case).
-Let $\bG$ be a connected reductive group over $L$ and $\breve G=\bG(L)$ be the group of rational points.
-Let $\Gr=\breve G/\CK^{\mathrm{sp}}$ be the affine Grassmannian of $\breve G$ and $\Fl=\breve G/\CI$ be the affine flag variety.
-We define the affine Lusztig varieties

-in the affine Grassmannian and the affine flag variety, respectively.
-Here $\g$ is a regular semisimple element in $\breve G$, $\mu$ is a dominant coweight of $\breve G$, and $w$ is an element in the Iwahori--Weyl group of $\breve G$.
-Lusztig first introduced affine Lusztig varieties in~\cite{Lu11}.
-Affine Lusztig varieties in the affine Grassmannian were also studied by Kottwitz and Viehmann ~\cite{KV}.
-In the literature, affine Lusztig varieties are also called generalized affine Springer fibers or Kottwitz--Viehmann varieties.

-In the equal characteristic setting, affine Lusztig varieties are locally closed subschemes of the affine Grassmannian and affine flag variety, equipped with a reduced scheme structure.
-In the mixed characteristic setting, we consider affine Lusztig varieties as perfect schemes in the sense of Zhu~\cite{Zhu} and Bhatt--Scholze~\cite{BS}, i.e., as locally closed perfect subschemes of $p$-adic flag varieties.

-Affine Lusztig varieties in the affine Grassmannian and the affine flag variety arise naturally in the study of orbital integrals of spherical Hecke algebras and Iwahori--Hecke algebras.
-We refer to Yun's lecture notes~\cite{Yun} for a detailed discussion.

-Affine Lusztig varieties also serve as building blocks for the (conjectural) theory of affine character sheaves.
-Namely, we consider the map where $\breve G \times^{\CI} \CI \dot w \CI$ is the quotient of $\breve G \times \CI \dot w \CI$ by the $\CI$-action defined by $i \cdot (g, g')=(g i \i, i g' i \i)$.
+\title[]{On affine Lusztig varieties\ where $\breve G \times^{\CI} \CI \dot w \CI$ is the quotient of $\breve G \times \CI \dot w \CI$ by the $\CI$-action defined by $i \cdot (g, g')=(g i \i, i g' i \i)$.
 The fibers of this map are the affine Lusztig varieties in the affine flag variety.
 This map is the affine analog of Lusztig's map to define the character sheaves for reductive groups over algebraically closed fields.
 One may define a similar map by replacing $\CI$ with $\CK^{\mathrm{sp}}$.
 It is interesting to realize Lusztig's unipotent almost characters of $p$-adic groups~\cite{Lu12} using affine Lusztig varieties.